lacework/terraform-gcp-audit-log/examples/existing-service-account-org-level-audit-log/README.md

 # Integrate GCP Organziation with Lacework using Existing Service Account
-The following provides an example of integrating a Google Cloud Project with Lacework for Audit Log analysis using an existing service account.
+The following provides an example of integrating a Google Cloud Project with Lacework for Cloud Audit Log analysis using an existing service account.

 ```hcl
 terraform {